 The word means given, i.e., “those set apart”, viz., to the menial work of the sanctuary for the Levites.
-The name occurs seventeen times, and in each case in the Authorized Version incorrectly terminates in “s”, “Nethinims;” in the Revised Version, correctly without the “s” (Ezra 2:70; 7:7, 24; 8:20, etc.).
+The name occurs seventeen times, and in each case in the King James Version incorrectly terminates in “s”, “Nethinims;” in the Revised King James Version, correctly without the “s” (Ezra 2:70; 7:7, 24; 8:20, etc.).
 The tradition is that the Gibeonites (Josh.
 9:27) were the original caste, afterwards called Nethinim.
 Their numbers were added to afterwards from captives taken in battle; and they were formally given by David to the Levites (Ezra 8:20), and so were called Nethinim, i.e., the given ones, given to the Levites to be their servants.

 Only 612 Nethinim returned from Babylon (Ezra 2:58; 8:20).
 They were under the control of a chief from among themselves (2:43; Neh.
 7:46).
 No reference to them appears in the New Testament, because it is probable that they became merged in the general body of the Jewish people.